 District veterinarians at the veterinary district station were not perceived to play a significant role in Vietnam's antibiotic reduction regulations.
 Other stakeholders perceived them to have limited knowledge of ABU and ABR, as well as limited capacity to implement regulations.
 They were also described as relaying information about new regulations to farmers and drug sellers.

 Communal veterinarians were perceived to have no role in regulatory development or implementation; their primary function was to organize mandatory vaccination.
-The majority of our communal veterinarian interviewees were not qualified veterinarians and had limited knowledge, learning from the experiences of drugstore agents and farmers.
+One of two communal veterinarian interviewees was not qualified veterinarians and had limited knowledge, learning from the experiences of drugstore agents and farmers.
 They admitted to not being very involved in the fight against ABR.
 Their primary source of income was treating diseases in farmers' livestock and selling antibiotics; the second came from government subsidies.
-They directly connected with farmers in the local area.
+They are directly connected with farmers in the local area.

 National research centers

 National research centers were considered as knowledgeable about the ABU and ABR situation in Vietnam.
-A foreign research center perceived them as getting more involved in the fight against ABR.
-By leading research on ABU, ABR, and AB residues, they were providing evidence that authorities used to create regulations.
+A researcher working in a foreign research center perceived them as getting more involved in the fight against ABR.
+By leading research on ABU, ABR, and antibiotic residues, they were providing evidence that authorities used to create regulations.
 They were directly overseen by the MARD, either DAH or DLP.
 They also had strong ties to international organizations and foreign research institutions.
 They said that they had frequent contact with farmers and drug sellers while conducting research.
 They were not, however, directly connected to MARD; rather, their findings were reported to MARD by international organizations.

 Private sector